rMiccolis/binanceB/README.md

 - bin/setup_worker_nodes.sh   => Run this script to join a new node to the cluster (control plane or worker)
 - bin/manage_docker_images.sh => Run this script to build and deploy client and server images when you need to apply changes to server or client code
+- bin/add_wireguard_peer.sh => Run this script to generate a Wireguard peer configuration.
+It prints out the qr code to be scanned by Android or IOS app to join the vpn.

 --------------------------------------------